SAP-archive/teched2021-DAT160/exercises/ex2/README.md

 2. Specify the following information:<br>
    <br> E-Mail or User Name: `christian.tietz+0XY@sap.com`  where XY is your assigned participant number
    <br> Password: `Welcome01`<br>
+   to get to the SAP Data Warehouse Cloud Home Screen.

+## Exercise 2.2 - Build a consolidated SAP Data Warehouse Cloud model

 3. Now, you should see the Home Screen of SAP Data Warehouse Cloud.
 Just click on the highlighted icon to get to your associated SAP Data Warehouse Cloud Space<br>
 <br>![](./images/ex2_1.png)<br>
 4. Just click on your assigned space in the SAP Data Warehouse Cloud Space Management component<br>